Eventual-Inc/Daft/docs/source/docs/index.rst

 Daft Documentation
 ==================

-Daft is a **fast and scalable Python dataframe** for Unstructured Data and Machine Learning workloads.
+Daft is a **fast and scalable Python dataframe** for Complex Data and Machine Learning workloads.

 ..
 NOTE::